DoctorPortal-IX/DWA-Arcadia-Mark-V/README.md

 # Bay 01 — QUADRA Turbo-R "Arcadia" Mark V

-> The fifth iteration of Naomie Xaris's legendary custom desert cruiser, this technological marvel combines multiple turbo- and super-chargers with a unique drive-vectoring system to achieve unbelievable speeds and best-in-class maneuverability.
+> The fifth iteration of Naomie Xaris' legendary custom desert cruiser, this technological marvel combines multiple turbo- and super-chargers with a unique drive-vectoring system to achieve unbelievable speeds and best-in-class maneuverability.

 ## General
 `[TYPE]` — Car